Hoppers of North Carolina:

 « »

-© Kyle Kittelberger- note narrow wings
+© Kyle Kittelberger- note white costal margin

 synonym

-description A green species with slender wings that have rather simple venation; the crossveins are not densely reticulated and largely restricted to near the wing tips, and there are essentially no crossveins on the clavi (inner part of each wing).
+description A largely green species with slender wings that have rather simple venation; the crossveins are not densely reticulated and largely restricted to near the wing tips, and there are essentially no crossveins on the clavi (inner part of each wing).
 The wing venation is more diffuse, with large cells compared to other members of this genus.
 The size range for males is 7.5-8.5 mm in length, on the smaller side for members of this genus; females are typically 8.0-9.0 mm (females are only about 0.5 mm longer than males).
 (Hamilton 1982)

 seasonal_occurrence